pachyderm/docs/content/2.2.x/enterprise/auth/authorization/role-binding.md

 - Grant/modify permissions (Roles) on given Resources to a User (Idp or Robot User).
 - Remove all permissions on a Ressource from a User (Idp or Robot User).

-!!!
-Note "Default Privileges"
+{{% notice note %}}
+Default Privileges

 - Root User: The activation of the Authentication and Authorization feature generates a **Root User** with **unalterable and unrevokable `clusterAdmin` privileges**.
 - Robot User: **Robot users do not have any permission by default**.
 They will need to be set by a `clusterAdmin`.
 - The case of the Pipeline User: In Pachyderm, **you do not explicitly grant users access to pipelines**, they get set for you when you create or update a pipeline.
+{{% /notice %}}

+{{% notice warning %}}
-!!!
-Warning "Rules to keep in mind"
+Rules to keep in mind

 - A user or group can have one or more roles on a specific Resource.
 - Roles are inherited: if a user has a role on a cluster, they have that role for all projects and repos in that cluster.
 - The creator of a repo becomes its `repoOwner`.
 - To update a pipeline, you must have at least `repoReader`-level access to all pipeline inputs and `repoWriter`-level access to the pipeline output.
     This is because pipelines read from their input repos and write to their output repos.
 - When a user subscribes a pipeline to a repo, Pachyderm sets that user as an `repoOwner` of that pipeline's output repo.
     If additional users need access to the output repository, the initial `repoOwner` of a pipeline's output repo, or a `clusterAdmin`, needs to grant that user access to the repo.
+{{% /notice %}}

 ## Set Roles to Users

 - A **clusterAdmin** can grant admin privileges on a cluster or any lower level ressources to other users.